-AACSB: Reflective Thinking

-AICPA BB: Critical Thinking

-Blooms: Remember

-Learning Objective: 02-03 Explain the additional special cost recovery rules (§179; bonus; listed property) and calculate the deduction allowable under these rules.
+AACSB: Reflective Thinking AICPA BB: Critical Thinking Blooms: Remember Learning Objective: 02-03 Explain the additional special cost recovery rules (§179; bonus; listed property) and calculate the deduction allowable under these rules.
+Level of Difficulty: 1 Easy

 22. Business assets that tend to be used for both business and personal purposes are referred to as listed property.